zulujive/fiddle/README.md

 - Web is currently an unused directory and its contents does not impact application funcitonality (unless there is a fatal syntax error).
 In other words, don't mess with it, it's not important but will be in the future.

 ### Admin Panel
 The admin panel is currently under development.
 It uses Bootstrap for styling and has already been equipped with CSRF protection.
-It'll likely be connected to a SQL database, but no decision has been made regarding what SQL server will be used.
+It's connected to the PocketBase database which handles various security measures.
 The login page is now fully implemented with the new routing system and you can login using the test credentials:
 ```
 test
 ```